craychee/craychee.github.io/source/_posts/2015-10-04-production-is-an-artifact.md

 web.config
 xmlrpc.php
 ```
+$
 The tools that you use to build the thing are not the things that you should deploy.
-You deploy the thing that your tools build.
+You deploy only the thing that your tools build.

 I want to talk about how our Drupal projects' repositories got to the state they are in now and why our production repositories should be different.